accommodations

 MEALS

-We provide three delicious vegetarian meals each day, always with vegan options.
-Snacks, coffee, and tea are made available all day.
-Breakfast is a rotation of eggs and potatoes, loaded oatmeal, yogurt/granola, or maybe something special!
-Lunches and dinners are a wide variety of veggies, beans, rice, potatoes, pastas, soups, and wraps, and we have fresh salads with greens growing right in the garden at camp.
+Breakfast is a rotation of eggs or potatoes, loaded oatmeal, yogurt/granola, or maybe something special!
+Lunches and dinners are a wide variety of veggies, beans, rice, potatoes, pastas, soups, and wraps.
+We provide lots of fresh fruit and we have fresh veggie salads with greens growing right in the garden at camp.
 Meals are planned and prepared by our kitchen staff, and served buffet-style in our large outdoor Picnic Pavilion.
-There is also a grocery store in town if you need anything extra for yourself.

 Water comes from a well and runs to taps at the Water Grove in the center of camp, as well as in the kitchen, and at the studio barn.
 The Water Grove has running water at a utility sink for washing clothes, filling water jugs, or brushing your teeth.
 There is a solar-heated shower and a curtained-off space with a mirror for changing.
 We also take frequent trips to the lake to swim and bathe, and there is a coin laundry in town.